juanchiparra/obsidian-syntax-highlighting/README.md

-# obsidian-code-blocks
+# Obsidian syntax highlighting
-A collection of code block snippets for use in Obsidian
+A collection of syntax highlighting snippets for Obsidian